 The Snowdance Independent Film Festival is the national and international most respected "new" festival in Germany.
 It mainly shows productions made with little or no state funding.
 Furthermore, Snowdance prefers films which are not dominated by the influence of TV stations or major studios.
 Snowdance sees itself as the main German festival for independent, free-thinking film makers.

-Sponsored by SKY Germany and supported by important creatives of the German film scene, Snowdance grows in its first five years to one the hottest und most passionate indie film festivals in Europe.
+Sponsored by SKY Germany and supported by important creatives of the German film scene, Snowdance grows in its first five years to one of the hottest und most passionate indie film festivals in Europe.

 Its Festival Director Heiner Lauterbach is a famous actor in Germany.
 Festivals Creative Director Thomas "Tom" Bohn realized "Straight Shooter" with Dennis Hopper and parts of the "Tatort" tv-series as a film maker.